teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

-`learn` and `forget` beside the two pure readers. `observe` suppresses the v3 write before the service and invokes the saved historical handler exactly once; `on` performs one authorized mutation. `whatis` and `?keyword` remain historical because their recall counter needs a separate authority.
+`learn` and `forget` beside the two pure readers. `observe` suppresses the v3 write before the service and invokes the saved historical handler exactly once; `on` performs one authorized mutation. `whatis` and `?keyword` remain historical in MB761 because their recall counter needs a separate authority.
+MB762 adds that one on-only channel-and-keyword-scoped increment to the core-owned write service.
+It mounts no command and leaves adoption to MB763.

 Discovery reads manifests without loading entrypoints.
 Loading is explicit and leaves the package disabled.
 Enabling separately invokes `start`, while disable